7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Monitoring-And-Backup-Resources/Azure-Administration-Log-Analytics.md

 ![](azuremonitorcollectionforlogs.png)

 **Application data**: Data that relates to your custom application code.
-- **Operating system data**: Data from the Windows or Linux virtual machines that host your application.
+- **Operating system data**:
+	- Data from the Windows or Linux virtual machines that host your application.
-- **Azure resource data**: Data that relates to the operations of an Azure resource, such as a web app or a load balancer.
+- **Azure resource data**:
+	- Data that relates to the operations of an Azure resource, such as a web app or a load balancer.
-- **Azure subscription data**: Data that relates to your subscription.
+- **Azure subscription data**:
+	- Data that relates to your subscription.
 It includes data about Azure health and availability.
-- **Azure tenant data**: Data about your Azure organization-level services, such as Azure Active Directory.
+- **Azure tenant data**:
+	- Data about your Azure organisation-level services, such as Azure Active Directory.

 Log Analytics workspace is a unique environment for Azure monitor Log Data; each has its own data repository and configuration, data sources and solutions are configured to store their data in a workspace.